|Salary:||£35,845 to £39,152 Per annum|

-The University of Portsmouth is a dynamic and ambitious institution with a track record of success.
-One of only four universities in the south east of England to achieve a Gold rating in the Teaching Excellence Framework, it is also ranked 21st in the 2020 Guardian League Table University Guide, and 113th in the Times Higher Young University World Rankings.
+The University of Portsmouth is a ambitious institution with a track record of success.
+One of only four universities in the south east of England to achieve a Gold rating in the Teaching Excellence Framework and ranked in the top 150 in the Times Higher Young University World Rankings.

 Type / Role: